Aquaman and the Lost Kingdom: Critical response

 The chemistry between Momoa and Wilson was noted by critics as one of the film's high marks.
 Matt Zoller Seitz of RogerEbert.com noted Jason Momoa as the high mark of the film: "Momoa is the best reason to see the movie.
 He's as alpha-cool, even jerk-ish, as a "maverick" action star can be while also making you believe his character is fundamentally decent and knows when he's gone too far and sincerely feels bad about it.
 And he's got range".
 Seitz gave the movie three out of four stars.
 Both Peter Bradshaw of The Guardian and The Independents Clarisse Loughrey provided a one-star rating for the film.
 Bradshaw compared the humor to Taika Waititi's Marvel films Thor: Ragnarok (2017) and Thor: Love and Thunder (2022) and felt Aquaman's role as a father was a derivative trope "used as a tired relatability short-cut by Hollywood".
 He also lamented Randall Park's role in the film, feeling it was "entirely wasted", and expressed ambivalent feelings about the cast performances.
 Meanwhile, Loughrey labeled the film as an "entry in the rogues' gallery of brainless franchise films", opining that Wan might have incorporated elements from his planned project The Trench into the project.
 She was surprised the film's theme was about climate change and thought Mera's role was "faux-feminist" and narratively contrived, noting Amber Heard's legal controversies.
 Furthermore, she also called the set pieces "derivative" and thought the humor negatively impacted the film's emotional moments.

 Giving a two-star review, writer Nicholas Barber of the BBC began by expressing his view that Aquamans box office revenue was the primary reason for this film's existence.
 However, he praised the performances of Wilson and Abdul-Mateen II while noting that Momoa seems to have been miscast as "[h]e's too earthy to be the king of the sea."
 Barber also called the relationship between Arthur and Orm "clichéd," lamented at the complete waste of Kidman's talent, and opined that while most of Heard's scenes had been edited out, the film's "unrelated plot" was such that her absence did not matter much.
 Ultimately, he concluded that the film never "attempts anything original or honest" and criticized its "brutal" editing for "rush[ing] through every potentially major event in a blur of montages and voiceovers".
 David Fear of Rolling Stone felt it functioned as a standalone film and was separate from the DCEU, but disliked the tone and visual effects.
 Fear also called the storytelling "curiously thin" and was mixed on its commentary regarding climate change, but appreciated Momoa's performance and thought the film adequately concluded the DCEU.
-CNN's Brian Lowry negatively compared it to Wonder Woman 1984 (2020) and felt the lack of a new antagonist was to its detriment, calling David Kane a "one-note villain".
+CNN Entertainments Brian Lowry negatively compared it to Wonder Woman 1984 (2020) and felt the lack of a new antagonist was to its detriment, calling David Kane a "one-note villain".
 He enjoyed Momoa's performance and thought it contributed to the film's "fun", but also was not interested in Arthur and Orm's relationship as it "wades through too many clunky moments to reach the few good ones".
-Writing for the Associated Press, Mark Kennedy thought the film's plot to be derivative from other films — such as The Matrix (1999), Pirates of the Caribbean, and Star Wars — and disliked references to other films.
+Writing for the Associated Press, Mark Kennedy thought the film's plot to be derivative from other films—such as The Matrix (1999), Pirates of the Caribbean, and Star Wars—and disliked references to other films.
 Nevertheless, Kennedy considered Momoa's performance to be "holding it all together," and summed up the film as attempting to raise the stakes by increasing the production budget.